 On some MTBs the suspensions can be adjusted to suit your preference and on many MTBS they can even be locked out if you don’t want to use them, which means that your bike acts as if it was a completely rigid frame.

-The wide handlebars offer more room to install gadgets, accessories like phone holders, lights bell, etc than most road bikes.
+The wide handlebars offer more room to install gadgets, and accessories like phone holders, light bells, etc than most road bikes.

 When it comes to gearing, MTBs fall behind road bikes, because they lack the higher gears for going fast.
 You will have to pedal at a higher cadence than on a road bike when you want to go fast.
 On the flip side, MTBs offer a wide range of low gears for climbing steep hills, so even if you have steep gradients on your commute, getting to the top won’t be an issue.